 Applying for funding for freestanding doctoral courses

 Doctoral courses are primarily to be given within one or several doctoral programmes or research schools and thus be financed by those.
-For other so-called freestanding courses it is possible to apply for funding from the Board of Doctoral Education.
-This is done once a semester through the Course and programme committee.
+For other so-called freestanding courses it is possible to apply for funding from the Course and programme committee.
+This is done once a semester.

 Budget template for application for funding of freestanding courses above standard amounts, or for courses that exceed 3 hp.

 Type of doctoral courses that can be granted funding by the committee

-Type of doctoral courses that can be granted funding by the Course and programme committee (under the Board of Doctoral Education):
+Type of doctoral courses that can be granted funding by the Course and programme committee:

 - General science courses according to the General syllabus for doctoral education (labelled with * in LADOK).

 - Courses that support the application of statistical knowledge (e g statistics with R and various large statistical programmes) across the borders of the doctoral programmes.

 - Courses that are required for certain doctoral students according to the General syllabus: within laboratory animal science, human biology or pathology, basic laboratory safety and quality assurance of clinical research.

 - Courses that do not fit into one or more of KI:s doctoral programmes, but meet the following criteria:

 a.
 There is enough demand for the course among the doctoral students at KI.

 b.
 The course is relevant for doctoral students from several research groups.